kohr2/dashboard-killer-graph/docs/architecture/mcp-server-architecture.md

 ## Startup Process

-1. The `scripts/test-llm-orchestrator.ts` script initiates a `StdioClientTransport`, which starts the `src/mcp-server.ts` process using `ts-node`.
+-1.
+The `scripts/test-llm-orchestrator.ts` script initiates a `StdioClientTransport`, which starts the `src/mcp-server.ts` process using `ts-node`.

-2.  `src/mcp-server.ts` runs:
+2.  `src/mcp/servers/mcp-server-simple.js` runs:
-    - It imports and runs `reflect-metadata` and `./register-ontologies` to set up the dependency injection container.
+    - It imports and runs `reflect-metadata` and `./register-ontologies` to set up the dependency-injection container.
     - It creates an `McpServer` instance.
     - It attaches the `ListTools` and `CallTool` request handlers.
     - It creates a `StdioServerTransport` and connects the server to it.
     - It logs to `stderr` that it is ready.

 3. The client connects, calls the `query` tool, receives the response, and closes the connection.

-This explicit, handler-based architecture is robust and avoids the complexities and potential race conditions of higher-level configuration objects, especially in a project with a complex TypeScript setup.